rkuenzi-epfl/Wnder/summaries/sprint10.md

 This week I made a logo for the app and harmonized the UI.

-I didn't have proplems with my first task but I whish I could have done more for the second.
+I didn't have problems with my first task but I wish I could have done more for the second.
 I decided to wait and help for reviews and merge before finishing the last things I wanted to do.
 But doing that I ended up with a branch where the tests wouldn't pass anymore and I got stuck fixing that which used all my remaining time.

 Next time I should separate my PRs better and instead of waiting to do a bigger PR I should separate in smaller PRs and just ask for reviews and merge instantly when the first part is done.